thwaller/protonvpn-ufw/README.md

 This should also be valid for users who wish to use the VPN connections for OpenVPN via network-manager.

+forcevpn script file should be placed in your local bin and files within /etc/ changed appropriately in their matching locations.

 ### ProtonVPN IPs
 1. US-FREE#1 : 108.59.0.37
 2. US-FREE#2 : 108.59.0.40